etadata/owasp-workshop/README.md

 # owasp-workshop: Orchetraing containers with Kubernetes

 This repo contains Docker and kubernetes labs.
-I welcome contributions and want to grow the repo.

 ### Prerequisite knowledge
 - Experience using the Linux command line
 - A basic understanding of containers (useful but not required)